ILLGrenoble/webx-router/README.md

 #### WebX Router configuration

-The configuration file `config.yml` is used to define the logging level, TCP ports, IPC paths, WebX Engine path.
+The configuration file `config.yml` is used to define the logging level, TCP ports, IPC paths, WebX Engine path, Xorg config path, Window manager run scripts.
+An example file is provided (`config.example.yml`).
 This file can be located in the working directory or `/etc/webx/webx-router-config.yml`.
 Alternatively each configuration value can be overridden by an environment variable, prefixed by WEBX_ROUTER.
 For example, the `engine: path:` configuration value can be overridden by the environment variable `WEBX_ROUTER_ENGINE_PATH`.

 ### Building, running and debugging using the WebX Dev Workspace